EoRImaging/pyfhd/docs/source/tutorial/tutorial.rst

 Docker
 ------
 ``PyFHD`` has a docker image available to use available on `Docker Hub <https://hub.docker.com/r/skywa7ch3r/pyfhd>`_.
-There will be multiple images available, there will be an image for each version that should get pushed on every release of ``PyFHD``, there will also be a ``latest`` tag that will be the latest version of ``PyFHD`` based on commits from the main branch (though this may not be stable and subject to change).
+There will be multiple images available.
+There will be an image for each version that should get pushed on every release of ``PyFHD``, and there will also be a ``latest`` tag that will be the latest version of ``PyFHD`` based on commits from the main branch (though this may not be stable and subject to change).

 To run the docker image of PyFHD, you can use the following commands: